craicoverflow/craicoverflow.github.io/_posts/2018-06-06-a-month-in-india-delhi.md

 ---
+title: One Month in India - Delhi
 layout: post
-title:  "One Month in India - Delhi"
-description: "One Month In India - Delhi.
+description: One Month In India - Delhi.
 What can I say?
-A lifetime wouldn't be enough to explore this exciting, diverse, crazy country."
+A lifetime wouldn't be enough to explore this exciting, diverse, crazy country.
 categories: travel india
-image: /assets/india/IMG_20180205_135005-01.jpeg
+image: "/assets/india/IMG_20180205_135005-01.jpeg"
 show_info: true
 show_subscribe_info: true
 ---